gabrielfs7/udemy-docker-mastery/README.md

 docker-compose -f docker-compose.yml -f docker-compose.test.yml up -d
 ```

+Now the volume was override by the `docker-compose.test.yml` file.

 ```
 docker inspect TAB COMPLETION
 ```

+We can use the `config` command to merge `docker-compose` files.

 ```
 docker-compose -f docker-compose.yml -f docker-compose.prod.yml config --help
 ```

+This will output merged configuration:

 ```
 docker-compose -f docker-compose.yml -f docker-compose.prod.yml config
 ```

+...and you can put this configuration in a file:

 ```
 docker-compose -f docker-compose.yml -f docker-compose.prod.yml config > output.yml